Virtual Intensive

 Afterwards, we check in on how our writing went.

-We'll do some optional small-group sharing, focusing on initial responses, but no intensive workshopping.
+We'll do some optional small-group sharing, focusing on initial responses, and student work will be used as examples in craft seminars, but no intensive workshopping.
 Your focus is on your own words.

 To develop close peer connections and allow plenty of discussion time in seminars, we're limiting enrollment to 40 writers (two Zoom screens).